Wakogma/About_Me/README.md

 # Me
-My name is Malachi, but I also don't mind being called Dorthpeck :)
-I'm okay with crude jokes and c+h (unless my name says otherwise)
+My name is Malachi, but I also don't mind being called Dorthpeck :D I'm okay with crude jokes and C+H (unless my name says otherwise) What else do i put here?
+Um..,..,.
+Go play Point of No Return on Roblox!